A Gr\"obner Basis for Schubert Patch Ideals: Introduction

 The main result of this paper is: \begin{mthm*} A. Yong's conjecture is true. \end{mthm*}

 This result is stated precisely and proved as Theorem \ref{lem:gb-patch-multigrading2}.
-This is done via a technique called \textit{``Gr\"{o}bner basis via linkage"} \cite{gorla2013grobner}, though in a multigraded setting.
-This technique involves a key lemma that gives a sufficient condition for a set of polynomials to form a Gr\"{o}bner basis for the ideal it generates.
+This is done via the linkage-theoretic approach of Gorla, Migliore, and Nagel \cite{gorla2013grobner}, though in a multigraded setting.
+This approach involves a key lemma that gives a sufficient condition for a set of polynomials to form a Gr\"{o}bner basis for the ideal it generates.
 This key lemma appears as Lemma \ref{suffCondGbasis2} in this paper.
 The standard graded version of this lemma is due to Gorla, Migliore and Nagel \cite[Lemma 1.12]{gorla2013grobner}, where it was used to show that the generators of some families of generalized determinantal ideals form Gr\"{o}bner bases.
 It was also used in \cite[Lemma 3.1]{fieldsteel2019gr} to show that the natural generators of the double determinantal ideals form Gr\"{o}bner bases.
 As shown in \cite[Lemma 5.2]{woo2008governing}, Kazhdan-Lusztig ideals are homogeneous with respect to a certain positive multigrading.
-By the same argument, the Schubert patch ideals are also homogeneous with respect to the same positive multigrading.
+By the same argument, Schubert patch ideals are also homogeneous with respect to the same positive multigrading.

-The proof of the Main Theorem above can also be used to give an alternative proof to the main result in \cite[Theorem 2.1]{woo2012grobner}, namely, the essential minors generating Kazhdan-Lusztig ideals form Gr\"{o}bner bases.
-Therefore, we also get an alternative proof to the well known fact that the essential minors of every Schubert determinantal ideal form a Gr\"{o}bner basis (\cite[Theorem B]{knutson2005grobner}).
-Indeed, the Schubert determinantal ideals are special cases of the Kazhdan-Lusztig ideals.
-They are defining ideals for sets of rectangular matrices, called matrix Schubert varieties, that satisfy certain conditions on ranks of their submatrices.
+The proof of the Main Theorem above can also be used to give an alternative proof to the main result in \cite[Theorem 2.1]{woo2012grobner}, namely, that the essential minors generating a Kazhdan-Lusztig ideal form a Gr\"{o}bner basis.
+Since Schubert determinantal ideals are special cases of Kazhdan-Lusztig ideals, we therefore get an alternative proof to the well-known fact that the essential minors of every Schubert determinantal ideal form a Gr\"{o}bner basis (\cite[Theorem B]{knutson2005grobner}).
+Schubert determinantal ideals are defining ideals for matrix Schubert varieties -- these varieties are sets of matrices that satisfy certain conditions on ranks of their submatrices.